Azerbaijani mafia: Activities

 While the most important activity of Azerbaijani gangs was drug trafficking (mostly heroin), they've quickly expanded their operations to other areas of organized crime such as arms trafficking, fraud, money laundering, car theft, extortion, illegal gambling, counterfeiting, prostitution and contract killing.
 Azerbaijani crime groups have been known to invest in real estate by means of money laundering.

-Presence in Europe
+In the European Union

-In 2018, a scandal occurred in the South of France: the incident took place in Colomiers, near Toulouse.
+In 2018, a scandal occurred in the south of France: the incident took place in Colomiers, near Toulouse.
 A car with Rahim Namazov, an Azerbaijani national, and his wife was shot at.
-She died in the attack.
-This event revealed the very threat of the Azerbijani criminal groups in the heart of Europe.
-Indeed, shortly after the attack, the Embassy of Azerbaijan in France informed that the target of the attack were known from Azerbaijani security forces and "likely to be related to the mafia".
+The woman died in the attack.
+This event revealed the very threat of the Azerbaijani criminal groups in the heart of Europe.
+Shortly after the attack, the Embassy of Azerbaijan in France informed that the target of the attack was known from Azerbaijani security forces and "likely to be related to the mafia".

+In Georgia

+On 3 August 2023, an ethnic Azerbaijani businessman was shot in the area of Lilo Mall market in Tbilisi.
+The Georgian Chief Prosecutor's Office charged two persons with the murder.
+According to the prosecutor’s office, the murder was a contract killing and it occurred after the businessman rejected to pay money to the criminal authorities connected to Elmuraz Mamedov, a Gardabani-born Azerbaijani thief in law operating from Poland.
+The criminal band is believed to be extensively engaged in extortion of vendors in the Lilo Mall market.
+The group has been active in Ukraine, too.
+Interpol declared a search for Mamedov by red notice.

+Ponichala, an Azerbaijani village within Tbilisi, is one of the drug trafficking hubs in Georgia.
+Despite the population of the village being only 0.5% of the population of the capital as a whole, 17% of drug-related crimes in Tbilisi are committed in Ponichala.